 Can it be treated?

-There is no vaccine or cure for HIV, and if left untreated the infection can cause serious illness and death.
+Yes, although there is no vaccine or cure for HIV, and if left untreated the infection can cause serious illness and death it is important to know that current treatments for HIV are highly effective in treating the virus.
 Treatment for HIV is currently provided by highly active anti-viral medications to prevent further damage to the immune system.
-These attack the virus at different points and stages in its lifecycle.

 How can it be prevented?